Circus Halloween Party for Kids

 The downloadable label for this guessing game is generic, making it easy to fill the jar with whatever you'd like.
 Just have each child pick a number that they think is closest to the amount of items in the jar, and award tickets to the child with the closest guess!

+Get the kids moving with this unusual take on Halloween games.
 Cat-shape croquet wickets bear printable ticket prize signs to motivate kids to strike the ball through.
 Alternate game: The cat wickets can also serve as ringtoss targets!

 When the games are over, kids can cash in their winning tickets at the prize table.
 Downloadable ticket "price tags" displayed on photo holders let kids know how many game tickets they need to earn for each trinket or treat.